shanurwan/are-we-compliant-yet-/README.md

 ## Project Overview

 This project demonstrates how to use Infrastructure-as-Code (IaC) with Terraform and Ansible to provision secure cloud infrastructure that aligns with Bank Negara Malaysia (BNM) RMiT compliance requirements.
+Currently in process upgading to enterprise grade.
+The sample html compliance report for demo version is available upon request.

 ## Key highlights: